Contents

 Majors that pay $90K+

 These majors present remarkable early-career opportunities for students.
 The highest-paid major overall is Operations Research, a specialized field focused on using statistical analysis and mathematical modeling to improve complex decision making.
 Or perhaps the sea is calling you?
 Consider Naval Architecture, Marine Engineering, or Marine Transportation.
-Recent tech layoffs may have you worried, but Computer Engineering continues to offer impressive earnings, and Computer Science is the highest-paid non-engineering major.
+Recent tech layoffs may have you worried, but Computer Engineering continues to offer impressive earnings, and Computer Science is one of the highest-paid non-engineering majors.

 Major Median starting salary Number of programs